zhuole1025/zhuole1025.github.io/index.md

 <!-- My interests spans multiple areas, including: -->

 - **Generative Modeling:** Broad families of generative models and their potential applications, e.g., diffusion models, flow matching, etc.
-- **Multimodal Learning:** Developing models that seamlessly integrate and bridge the gap between various modalities, such as text, image, and audio.
+- **Multimodal Learning:** Developing models that seamlessly integrate and bridge the gap between various modalities, such as text, image, and video.
 <!-- - **AI4Science:** Exploring ways to make deep learning algorithms more robust to common challenges in drug discovery, e.g., protein understanding, molecular generation, etc. -->

 ## News

+- **[Jun.
+2025]** Three papers are accepted to ICCV 2025!
 - **[Feb.
 2025]** One paper about building efficient video LLM is accepted to CVPR 2025 as Oral Presentation!
 - **[Jan.
 2025]** Three papers are accepted to ICLR 2025, including one spotlight paper for our Lumina-T2X!
 - **[Sep.
 2024]** Our paper "Lumina-Next" for improving text-to-image generation is accepted to NeurIPS 2024!